sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

        ↓
 Risk calculation

-60. Slide 8 — Hardware
+## 60. Slide 8 — Hardware
-Show actual hardware.
+Actual hardware should be shown.

               FRONT
                ↓